nomath4u/radiusnetworks.github.io/scavenger_hunt/instructions.md

 At a minimum, you need one standard resolution badge pair (found / not found) for each target that is at least 260 pixels by 260 pixels in size.
 Smaller images will work, but will appear blurry on most devices.
 Ideally, these images should be square so that they fit the display space provided within the app properly.

 They should be named like below, and uploaded to a web server.
+(See Appendix B below for information on how to set up a web server to host your images.)
 Once you have them uploaded, write down the mapping between each target and each image URL.

     target1.png
     target1_found.png